-- Allow plenty of time (at least one month) before the start of your trip to do the planning and get any approvals - The University has a duty of care to you wherever you are when you are there on what may be perceived as legitimate university business.
+- Allow plenty of time (at least one month) before the start of your trip to do the planning and get any approvals - The University has a duty of care to you wherever you are - when you are there on what may be perceived as legitimate - university business.
 Research would count as such.
 Even if your trip is taking you home to your own country (e.g. you are a Turkish national going to do fieldwork in Turkey), you will still need to demonstrate that you have considered the risks and completed a risk assessment. - If your fieldwork involves human participants or use of personal data, you will also need to consider the ethical implications of such activity.
-Detailed information on the university's policy on data protection and handling is available on Research Data website; further details on the ethics clearance process are available online.
+Detailed information on the university's policy and the application process are available online.